 AskPat 519 Episode Transcript

 Pat Flynn: What's up everybody?
 Pat Flynn here and welcome to Episode 519 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Ryan.

 All right, here's today's question from Ryan.